the-valluvarsploit/the-valluvarsploit.github.io/_posts/2022-11-21-Fastly-Subdomain-Takeover-$2000.md

 $ nano index.html
 ```

-Index.html file contained below code.
+The `index.html` file contains below code,

 ```html
 <h1>ValluvarSploit PoC</h1>
 ```

-After that, I started a simple Python web server in the current directory
+After that, I started a simple Python web server on port 80 within the current working directory,

 ```bash
 $ python3 -m http.server 80
 ```

-After that, I started a simple Python web server in the current directory.
-Then I went to the Fastly dashboard and Added the public IP address of the VPS server in the hostname.
-After a few seconds, I opened up a new browser window and visited http://next.redacted.com/index.html page.
+Then I went to the Fastly dashboard and Added the public IP address of my VPS server in the Hosts page.
+After a few seconds, I opened up a new browser window and visited `http://next.redacted.com/index.html` page.
 My PoC file was rendered successfully.
-I have written a detailed report and submitted it.
+I have written a detailed report and submitted it on HackerOne.
 I kept my Fastly service running for 3 days and monitored server logs for sensitive information.
+It was fun watching other bug hunters methodology.

 ## REWARD
 My report was triaged as a HIGH severity vulnerability and rewarded $2000 within 10 days.